romaninsh/terms/frontend/content/blog/cycling-training-by-the-numbers.md

 I use Apple Watch (first model) which can now measure and actively transmit HR to iPhone's HealthKit making it available to all apps.
 Not a very reliable solution, sometimes it looses the reading and battery only holds for 5 hours, but it works 95% of the time.

-Cadience sensor is antother must-have, I've picked [one from Wahoo for £30](https://www.amazon.co.uk/gp/product/B01E0YRQIA/ref=ya_st_dp_summary), accuracy hasn't been great but hopefully the firmware update I installed this morning would take care of that.
+Cadence sensor is antother must-have, I've picked [one from Wahoo for £30](https://www.amazon.co.uk/gp/product/B01E0YRQIA/ref=ya_st_dp_summary), accuracy hasn't been great but hopefully the firmware update I installed this morning would take care of that.

 For in-door cycling, speed sensor is also good, as it adds some realism to the excercises.